trytouca/trytouca/sdk/js/examples/01_node_quickstart/README.md

-# Example 1: Primality Test
+# Introducing Touca using Node.js SDK

 This simple example attempts to test the following function as our code under test using Touca high-level API.